franksnightmare/debatinator/README.md

 # debatinator
 It's a debate machine or something <- Ignore this

+# Websites that we are using
+## For more American subjects
+Pages from procon.org can have structured pros and cons with bold titles.
+Either these pros and cons or maybe soon(tm) condensed arguments from quotes (just the first or last sentence really).

+## For European and other subjects
+Pages from prosancons.com have nice structured pros and cons.
+Procon.org is very focussed on American topics and so Brexit or other more European topics are not represented.

 # Poor man's debating technologies by not IBM

 ## Problem